 Dr Reinoud Leenders is a Reader in International Relations and Middle East Studies in the War Studies Department at King’s College London.
 He obtained his PhD from the School of Oriental and African Studies from London University.
 His research interests and teaching focus on Middle East politics generally and Syria, Lebanon and Iraq in particular.
 His work deals with the political economy of corruption, authoritarian governance, refugee issues, and conflict.
 Reinoud authored several articles in academic journals and edited volumes and Spoils of Truce: Corruption and State Building in Post-War Lebanon (Cornell University Press 2012) and formerly worked for the International Crisis Group based in Beirut, and for the University of Amsterdam.
 He regularly gives advice on matters related to Syria and Lebanon to foreign policymakers, international NGOs, private companies and law firms.

 - Middle East and North Africa: Authoritarian governance, corruption, social movements, armed conflict and refugee issues

 For a full list of current publications please refer to the Research Portal.

-The International Politics of the Middle East
+MA: International Politics of the Middle East

 Reinoud is currently not taking on any new PhD students.